readloud/BloodHound/README.md

 # Getting Started with BloodHound

-To get started with BloodHound, check out the [BloodHound docs.](https://bloodhound.readthedocs.io/en/latest/index.html)
+To get started with BloodHound, check out the [BloodHound docs.](https://bloodhound.readthedocs.io/en/latest/index.html) or [Read How to INSTALL](https://github.com/readloud/BloodHound/blob/master/INSTALL.md)

 # About BloodHound